energietransitie/needforheat-generic-firmware/docs/developing-library-reference/measurements-and-uploading.md

 ### Registering a property at the [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration)
 Before a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) accepts a property from any measurement device, the property first needs to be [registered on that server](https://github.com/energietransitie/twomes-backoffice-api/blob/main/README.md#creating-new-admin-accounts-to-apitstenergietransitiewindesheimnl).

-<i>In a future version of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) and [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration), we may drop this requirement.</i>
+> In a future version of the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) and [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration), we may drop this requirement.

 ### Property value formatting